 \section{Abstract}

 Adverse clinical events related to unsafe care are among the top ten causes of death in the U.S. Accurate modeling and prediction of clinical events from electronic health records (EHRs) play a crucial role in patient safety enhancement.
 An example is modeling de facto care pathways that characterize common step-by-step plans for treatment or care.
-However, clinical event data pose several unique challenges, including the irregularity of time intervals between consecutive events, the existence of cycles, periodicity, and multi-scale event interactions, as well as the high computational costs for long event sequences.
-Existing neural temporal point processes (TPPs) methods do not capture the multi-scale nature of event interactions, which is common in many real-world applications such as clinical event data.
-To address these issues, we propose the cross-temporal-scale transformer (XTSFormer), designed specifically for irregularly timed event data.
-Our model comprises two vital components: a novel Feature-based Cycle-aware Time Positional Encoding (FCPE) that adeptly captures the cyclical nature of time, and a hierarchical multi-scale temporal attention mechanism.
-These scales are determined by a bottom-up clustering algorithm.
-Extensive experiments on several real-world datasets show that our XTSFormer outperforms multiple baseline methods.
+However, clinical event data pose several unique challenges, including the irregularity of time intervals between consecutive events, the existence of cycles, periodicity, multi-scale event interactions, and the high computational costs associated with long event sequences.
+Existing neural temporal point processes (TPPs) methods do not effectively capture the multi-scale nature of event interactions, which is common in many real-world clinical applications.
+To address these issues, we propose the cross-temporal-scale transformer (XTSFormer), specifically designed for irregularly timed event data.
+Our model consists of two vital components: a novel Feature-based Cycle-aware Time Positional Encoding (FCPE) that adeptly captures the cyclical nature of time, and a hierarchical multi-scale temporal attention mechanism, where different temporal scales are determined by a bottom-up clustering approach.
+Extensive experiments on several real-world EHR datasets show that our XTSFormer outperforms multiple baseline methods.
 The code is available at https://github.com/spatialdatasciencegroup/XTSFormer.